-Course Objectives/Competences Ma Health Sciences Learning Outcomes and Assessment Course Objectives Public Health Bachelor Degree Domains 7.000001110111 Apply core health informatics principles to examine emerging healthcare technologies and their role in acquisition, transmission, processing, storage, and retrieval of medical and healthcare sector information.
-The fundamental concepts and features of project implementation, including planning, assessment and evaluation (D10.5) Presentation Apply the systems development life cycle (SDLC) process to a case scenario to fit with the strategic alignment of an organization.
-The fundamental concepts and features of project implementation, including planning, assessment and evaluation (D10.5) Presentation Identify and discuss the key elements of the HIPAA Security Rule in relation to current HIPAA violations.
-Apply knowledge and application of core bioethical principles to contemporary health issues (SLO 4) Basic concepts of legal, ethical, economic and regulatory dimensions of healthcare and public health policy and the roles, influences and responsibilities of the different agencies and branches of government (D10.7) Project Identify barriers and legal, ethical, and regulatory issues associated with technology-based connection and engagement strategies.
-Apply knowledge and application of core bioethical principles to contemporary health issues (SLO 4) Basic concepts of legal, ethical, economic and regulatory dimensions of healthcare and public health policy and the roles, influences and responsibilities of the different agencies and branches of government (D10.7) Test Define the roles of federal, state, and local public health agencies in the development of public health informatics.
+Course Objectives Health Sciences Learning Outcomes and Public Health Bachelor Degree Domains Assessment Apply the systems development life cycle (SDLC) process to a case scenario to fit with the strategic business plan of an organization.
+The fundamental concepts and features of project implementation, including planning, assessment and evaluation (D10.5) Presentation Identify and discuss the key elements of the HIPAA Security Rule from a recent HIPAA violation in the news.
+Apply knowledge and application of core bioethical principles to contemporary health issues (SLO 4) Basic concepts of legal, ethical, economic and regulatory dimensions of health care and public health policy and the roles, influences and responsibilities of the different agencies and branches of government (D10.7) Presentation Identify barriers and legal, ethical, and regulatory issues associated with technology-based connection and engagement strategies.
+Apply knowledge and application of core bioethical principles to contemporary health issues (SLO 4) Test Basic concepts of legal, ethical, economic and regulatory dimensions of health care and public health policy and the roles, influences and responsibilities of the different agencies and branches of government (D10.7) Define the roles of federal, state, and local public health agencies in the development of public health informatics.
 Describe key elements of the U.S. healthcare system.
-(SLO 1) The fundamental characteristics and organizational structures of the US health system as well as the differences between systems in other countries (D10.6) Test Evaluate evidence-based practice and translational research related to health Informatics and emerging healthcare technologies.
-Develop and apply critical analysis skills to contemporary health issues (SLO 6) The basic concepts, methods and tools of public health data collection, use and analysis and why evidence-based approaches are an essential part of public health practice (D10.2) Basic concepts of public health-specific communication, including technical and professional writing and the use of mass media and electronic technology (D10.8) Test
+(SLO 1) The fundamental characteristics and organizational structures of the US health system as well as the differences between systems in other countries (D10.6) Test and translational research.
+Develop and apply critical analysis skills to contemporary health issues (SLO 6) The basic concepts, methods and tools of public health data collection, use and analysis and why evidence-based approaches are an essential part of public health practice (D10.2) Basic concepts of public health-specific communication, including technical and professional writing and the use of mass media and electronic technology (D10.8) I EST